Charlie Parr

 His song "1922" was featured in an Australian, New Zealand and Dutch television advertisement for Vodafone.
 As a consequence his album 1922 was re-released in Australia on the Level 2 record label in Melbourne.
 In 2009, Parr toured Australia with Paul Kelly.

 Several of Parr's songs were featured in the Australian drama film Red Hill (2010), including a full rendition of "Just Like Today" in the closing credits of the film.
 His music was also featured in the background of a commercial for Gerber Gear entitled "Hello Trouble".
 It features the song "Ain't No Grave Gonna Hold My Body Down".

 Parr played at the 2011 Pickathon Music Festival in Oregon and the 2012 Willamina's Wildwood MusicFest & Campout and has been a featured performer at the Mid West Music Fest.

+Before his death in 2024, Minneapolis blues musician Spider John Koerner gave his 12-string Gretsch guitar to Parr, requesting that Parr continue using it on stage.